 What should employers be doing now?

-	The pay data snapshot is fixed as at 5 April 2017 but it is not just a case of

-	reporting the figures.
-Employers should also be looking at providing a

-	contextual narrative to accompany the report otherwise there is a risk that

-	publication of bare statistics, without any explanation, particularly where

-	there are significant disparities, will leave them at risk of the numbers being

-	used to support equal pay claims, as well as contributing negatively to wider

-	diversity and reputational issues.
+The pay data snapshot is fixed as at 5 April each year but it is not just a case of reporting the figures.
+Employers should also be looking at providing a contextual narrative to accompany the report otherwise there is a risk that publication of bare statistics, without any explanation, particularly where there are significant disparities, will leave them at risk of the numbers being used to support equal pay claims, as well as contributing negatively to wider diversity and reputational issues.

-	Therefore it is essential for employers not only to do the calculations but also

-	to consider how best to present the resulting data as well as how to communicate

-	the outcome to their employees.
+Therefore it is essential for employers not only to do the calculations but also to consider how best to present the resulting data as well as how to communicate the outcome to their employees.

 We can provide advice and assistance on any aspect of the reporting obligation including what information you need for the calculations as well as help with your contextual narrative and how to communicate and manage any resulting messages to your employees.